Lempel–Ziv–Storer–Szymanski: Example

-49: Do you(58,5) green eggs and ham?
+50: Do you(58,5) green eggs and ham?

-78: (49,14) them,(24,9).(112,15)(92,18).
+79: (49,14) them,(24,9).(112,15)(92,18).

-Note: this does not include the 12 bytes of flags indicating whether the next chunk of text is a pointer or a literal.
+Note: this does not include the 11 bytes of flags indicating whether the next chunk of text is a pointer or a literal.
 Adding it, the text becomes 106 bytes long, which is still shorter than the original 177 bytes.

 Implementations

-Many popular archivers like PKZip, ARJ, RAR, ZOO, LHarc use LZSS rather than LZ77 as the primary compression algorithm; the encoding of literal characters and of length-distance pairs varies, with the most common option being Huffman coding.
+Many popular archivers like ARJ, RAR, ZOO, LHarc use LZSS rather than LZ77 as the primary compression algorithm; the encoding of literal characters and of length-distance pairs varies, with the most common option being Huffman coding.
 Most implementations stem from a public domain 1989 code by Haruhiko Okumura.
 Version 4 of the Allegro library can encode and decode an LZSS format, but the feature was cut from version 5.
 The Game Boy Advance BIOS can decode a slightly modified LZSS format.
-Apple's Mac OS X uses LZSS as one of the compression methods for kernel code.
+Apple's macOS uses LZSS as one of the compression methods for kernel code.